Guides/Post-Study Work Visa

 TierConditionExample Occupations

-Tier 1 – Straight to ResidenceJob offer at or above median wage (NZD ~$31.61/hr)GP, Specialist Doctor, Nurse Practitioner, Civil / Structural / Software Engineer
+Tier 1 – Straight to ResidenceJob offer at or above the current INZ wage threshold (NZD $35.00/hr from 9 March 2026)GP, Specialist Doctor, Nurse Practitioner, Civil / Structural / Software Engineer

 Tier 2 – Work to ResidenceWork in the role for 24 months then apply for residenceRegistered Nurse, Electrician, Plumber, Early Childhood Teacher, Secondary Teacher